JULY 27 - AUGUST 1, 2020

 2020 International Keyboard Odyssiad® & Festival Fees

 Festival Registration Fee (IKOF PASS): $250 USD.
 Register and pay online.
-The five-day International Keyboard Odyssiad® Festival Pass admits participants to all masterclasses with guest artists, presentations on special topics, mini-recitals, the "Conductors Collaborating on Concerti" Session featuring three orchestral conductors and three concerto soloists, the LIVE Semifinal and Final Rounds of the Odyssiad® Solo and Concerto Competitions, five nights of riveting evening concerts by world-renowned pianists, and all social events.
+The six-day International Keyboard Odyssiad® Festival Pass admits participants to all masterclasses with guest artists, presentations on special topics, mini-recitals, the "Conductors Collaborating on Concerti" Session featuring three orchestral conductors and three concerto soloists, the LIVE Semifinal and Final Rounds of the Odyssiad® Solo and Concerto Competitions, five nights of riveting evening concerts by world-renowned pianists, and all social events.

 Odyssiad® Competition Fee (see all requirements and rules under Competition tab in the menu): $100 USD for Solo Division, $100 USD for Concerto Division, $150 for BOTH Solo and Concerto Divisions.
 Competitors going on to the Semifinal Rounds may register for the Festival at a reduced rate of $200 after notification of Semifinal Round status.

 • $20 USD — individual tickets to each masterclass or presentation (purchase at the registration table).